 Mark is an executive Director and asset manager in the J.P.
 Morgan Infrastructure Investments Group, based in London.
 Mark holds a B.S.c (Hons) degree from the University of Manchester and is a Chartered Accountant, having qualified with Arthur Andersen.
-Mark is also a board member of Zephyr Investments Limited, a UK wind farm owner and operator and the Water and Waste Water Services Company serving the Southeast of England, Southern Water Services Limited.
+Mark is also a board member of Zephyr Investments Limited, a UK wind farm owner and operator and the and Water Water Waste Services serving the Southeast of Company England, Southern Water Services Limited.

-Corporate Governance

-Board membership
+Corporate Governance (continued) Board membership

-The UK Corporate Governance Code (the Code) provides that independent non-executive directors should comprise at least half of the Board and this is a provision the Board have taken the decision not to comply with.
+The UK Corporate Governance Code (the Code) provides that independent nonexecutive directors should comprise at least half of the Board and this is a provision the Board have taken the decision not to comply with.
 The Board has also not elected a Senior Independent Director as required by the Code.
-Non- compliance with the Code in these areas has been carefully considered and is primarily due to the Company's privately owned status.
+Noncompliance with the Code in these areas has been carefully considered and is primarily due to the Company's privately owned status.
 The Board do not feel that compliance would enhance the Group's governance given the representation of the Company's shareholders on the Board through non-executive directors and Ofgem's revised requirements for Board membership, detailed below.